ysmei97/ysmei97.github.io/_pages/cv.md

 Services
 ======
+* Journal Reviewer
   * Reviewer of the IEEE Transactions on Networking
   * Reviewer of the IEEE Micro
   * Reviewer of the Information Fusion
+* Conference Reviewer
   * Reviewer of the Conference on Neural Information Processing Systems
   * Reviewer of the European Conference on Artificial Intelligence
   * Reviewer of the Chinese Conference on Pattern Recognition and Computer Vision
   * Reviewer of the ICML workshop on Machine Learning for Multimodal Healthcare Data